 Working on a larger project?
 Or have an idea for one?
 This class is for you if you want focused, individual coaching, the support of a group, and precise, useful feedback on your work.

 Because each person has different blocks and strengths there’s no “one formula” to getting your project done.
-But with a spirit of inquiry and some practical optimism, you not only write your book, you learn how you uniquely write well.
+But with a spirit of inquiry and some practical optimism, you not only finish your book, you learn how you uniquely write well.
 Thus, you write a better book in the end.

 Each week you will get: